Why God made seasons: A revelation in contrastsWritten by Subby Szterszky

 Death and rebirth

-The entire scope of history, from the beginning of time to its end, can best be understood as a grand narrative of creation, fall, redemption and restoration.
-In contemporary terms, one might think of it as a widescreen epic whose author and director is God.
+The entire scope of history, from the beginning of time to its end, can be understood as a grand narrative of creation, fall, redemption and restoration.
+In contemporary terms, one could think of it as a widescreen epic whose author and director is God.
 The four chapters or acts of that screenplay give the story (and all of history) its shape: life created at the beginning, perfect and good, but then tainted and destroyed by death due to sin, and yet in the end redeemed and remade far better than at the start, never to die again.

 This essential narrative flow has informed most of the stories people have told since the beginning.
 It may be boy meets girl, loses her, and reunites with her to live happily ever after.
 Or it may be girl leaves home, encounters enemies and hardships, and triumphs over them in the end.
 But the broad pattern of an initial happy state followed by a series of reversals that are turned into a final resolution or victory – life, death and rebirth – lies at the heart of our favourite stories.
 It’s what gives them their power and appeal, their ability to spark the imagination and convey truth.